Rari-Capital/rari-stable-pool-contracts/API.md

 ### `uint256 RariFundManager.getRawFundBalance()`

-Returns the fund's raw total balance (all RSFT holders' funds + all unclaimed fees) of all currencies in USD (scaled by 1e18).
+Returns the fund's raw total balance (all RSPT holders' funds + all unclaimed fees) of all currencies in USD (scaled by 1e18).

 * Development notes:
     * *Ideally, we can add the `view` modifier, but Compound's `getUnderlyingBalance` function (called by `getRawFundBalance`) potentially modifies the state.*

 ### `uint256 RariFundManager.getRawFundBalance(string currencyCode)`

-Returns the fund's raw total balance (all RSFT holders' funds + all unclaimed fees) of the specified currency.
+Returns the fund's raw total balance (all RSPT holders' funds + all unclaimed fees) of the specified currency.

 * Parameters:
     * `currencyCode` (string): The currency code of the balance to be calculated.